 Each student is required to complete a Program of Study outlining the schedule of potential coursework to be taken.
 Program of Study forms must be submitted to the student's MPH advisor and must obtain advisor approval.
-Changes to the Program of Study are submitted to the MPH advisor as necessary for approval.
+Each spring semester, the MPH advisor will conduct an annual review of the student's Program of Study to monitor progress.
+Any changes to the Program of Study must submitted to the MPH advisor as necessary for approval.